Reaaj/capstone1/README.md

 # capstone1

-Edited my copyright and added Multitasking to skills
+Edited my Copyright and added Multitasking to skills